Content-type: text/html; charset=UTF-8 Man page of passt

 NOTES

-Handling of traffic with local destination and source addresses
+Handling of traffic with loopback destination and source addresses

 Handling of local traffic in pasta